syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-hide-the-formulas-while-protecting-an-Excel-worksheet.md

 ---
-title: How to hide the formulas while protecting an Excel worksheet | Syncfusion
+title: How to hide the formulas while protecting the worksheet | Syncfusion
 description: This page shows how to hide the formulas while protecting an Excel worksheet using the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO